Global Trade Post Brexit: The TecEx Solution24 March 2021

 With Brexit, many companies have had to restructure how they do business.

 Taiwan’s semiconductor industry is responsible for 90% of the world’s high-tech microchips and is a critical player in the global Tech market.
-Any significant interruption to the region’s production could be catastrophic to the world’s supply of this technology, worsening the global semiconductor shortage and spell disaster for The Global Economy.
+Any significant interruption to the region’s production could be catastrophic to the world’s supply of this technology, worsen the global semiconductor shortage, and spell disaster for The Global Economy.